mojombo/tomdoc/tomdoc.md

     # element - The Symbol representation of the element.
 The Symbol should
     #           contain only lowercase ASCII alpha characters.

+An argument that is String-like might look like this:

+    # actor - An object that responds to to_s.
+Represents the actor that
+    #         will be output in the log.

 All arguments are assumed to be required.
 If an argument is optional, you MUST specify the default value: